Have you thought about investing in commercial property?

 - Leverage — Just as with residential properties it is possible to leverage your returns by borrowing up to 70% of the value of commercial property.

 - Adding value — Just as investors in residential property are able to add value by buying a run-down property and renovating or redeveloping it, there are opportunities in commercial property to add value.
 In particular, if you can increase the rental income from your property this will directly reflect on the valuation of the property.

 Ways you can add value to your commercial property investment include:

 - Changing its use for example to residential

-- Lack of pricing information — Compared to residential property there is little pricing information available for investors in commercial property.
+- Lack of pricing information — Compared to residential properties there is little pricing information available for investors in commercial properties.
 It is therefore more difficult to know the value of your particular property.
-You may able to get some information from the Property Council of Australia ( www.propertyoz.com.au ) or from the following websites
+You may be able to get some information from the Property Council of Australia ( www.propertyoz.com.au ) or from the following websites

-- Scarcity of other information — If you are interested in share or in residential property there are many blogs, magazines, newspapers and websites that will help keep you informed and make you a better educated investor.
+- Scarcity of other information — If you are interested in sharing or in residential property, there are many blogs, magazines, newspapers, and websites that will help keep you informed and make you a better-educated investor.
 There are very few information resources for people interested in commercial real estate.
 You will find some articles in the Australian Financial Review and in the reports produced by some of the larger commercial property agencies.